coderamen666/srd-v3.5-md/spells/magic-overview.md

 in her mind as a nearly cast spell until she uses the prescribed components to complete and trigger it or until she abandons it.
-Certain other events, such as the effects of magic items or special attacks from monsters, can wipe a prepared spell from a character's mind.
+Certain other events, such as the effects of magic items or special attacks from monsters, can wipe a prepared spell from a character’s mind.

 **Death and Prepared Spell Retention:** If a spellcaster dies, all prepared spells stored in his or her mind are wiped away.
 Potent magic